phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 174259
+#Total Number of Tweets: 571092
-#Number of Trump Tweets: 146051
+#Number of Clinton Tweets: 174617
-#Number of Cruz Tweets: 103320
+#Number of Trump Tweets: 146441
-#Number of Rubio Tweets: 22690
+#Number of Sanders Tweets: 116818
-#Number of Carson Tweets: 6809
+#Number of Cruz Tweets: 103622
-#Total Number of Tweets:
+#Number of Rubio Tweets: 22765
-#Number of Sanders Tweets:
+#Number of Carson Tweets: 6829
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---